Physcomitrella patens: Model organism

 In addition, P. patens is increasingly used in biotechnology.
 Examples are the identification of moss genes with implications for crop improvement or human health and the safe production of complex biopharmaceuticals in moss bioreactors.
 By multiple gene knockout Physcomitrella plants were engineered that lack plant-specific post-translational protein glycosylation.
 These knockout mosses are used to produce complex biopharmaceuticals in a process called molecular farming.

 The genome of P. patens, with about 500 megabase pairs organized into 27 chromosomes, was completely sequenced in 2008.

 Physcomitrella ecotypes, mutants, and transgenics are stored and made freely available to the scientific community by the International Moss Stock Center (IMSC).
 The accession numbers given by the IMSC can be used for publications to ensure safe deposit of newly described moss materials.

+Spores of Physcomitrella patens were successfully germinated on Earth, after previously spending 283 days outside of the International Space Station in 2022.
+The moss has also been successfully grown in both micro and (artificially) increased gravity conditions.

 Lifecycle

 Like all mosses, the lifecycle of P. patens is characterized by an alternation of two generations: a haploid gametophyte that produces gametes and a diploid sporophyte where haploid spores are produced.

 A spore develops into a filamentous structure called protonema, composed of two types of cells – chloronema with large and numerous chloroplasts and caulonema with very fast growth.
 Protonema filaments grow exclusively by tip growth of their apical cells and can originate side branches from subapical cells.
 Some side-branch initial cells can differentiate into buds rather than side branches.
 These buds give rise to gametophores (0.5–5.0 mm), more complex structures bearing leaf-like structures, rhizoids, and the sexual organs: female archegonia and male antheridia.
 P. patens is monoicous, meaning that male and female organs are produced in the same plant.
 If water is available, flagellate sperm cells can swim from the antheridia to an archegonium and fertilize the egg within.

-The resulting diploid zygote originates a sporophyte composed of a foot, seta, and capsule, where thousands of haploid spores are produced by meiosis.
+The resulting diploid zygote develops into a sporophyte composed of a foot, seta, and capsule, where thousands of haploid spores are produced by meiosis.